Terry Christian: Personal life

+Terry Christian has two grown-up sons.
 Christian considers himself to be ethnically Irish, although of British nationality.

 Politics

-Christian publicly opposed Brexit, saying on television that the campaign was "based on lies", arguing that a "no-deal Brexit" was "undeliverable" and trusting Boris Johnson was like trusting "the captain of the Titanic to crash into the iceberg".
+Christian is a lifelong Labour voter.
+He has publicly opposed Brexit, saying on television that the campaign was all "based on lies" and arguing that a "no-deal Brexit" was "undeliverable" and that trusting Boris Johnson was like trusting "the captain of the Titanic to crash into the iceberg".